Results tally up billions in profit from Texas freeze for gas and power sellers

 After the storm, few companies wanted to talk about their financial gains, unwilling to be seen as profiting off others' hardships.
 But a clearer picture is emerging from quarterly earnings and as utility companies smarting from big bills sue to recoup their losses.

-The biggest winners were companies with access to supplies, including leading energy trader Vitol, gas suppliers Kinder Morgan, Enterprise Products Partners and Energy Transfer, and banks Goldman Sachs, Bank of America (BofA) and Macquarie Group.
+The biggest winners were companies with access to supplies, including leading energy trader Vitol, gas suppliers Kinder Morgan (KMI.N), Enterprise Products Partners (EPD.N) and Energy Transfer (ET.N), and banks Goldman Sachs (GS.N), Bank of America (BofA) (BAC.N) and Macquarie Group (MQG.AX).

 The firms combined stand to reap billions of dollars in profits by selling gas and power during the storm, according to interviews and reviews of public documents.
 It is possible that some companies may never collect on those sales due to ongoing litigation, however.

 Losers include producers that could not deliver oil and gas due to frozen wellheads, gathering systems and processing stations.
-The week-long output loss cost shale producer Pioneer Natural Resources $80 million, Chevron about $300 million, and Exxon Mobil $800 million.
+The week-long output loss cost shale producer Pioneer Natural Resources (PXD.N) $80 million, Chevron (CVX.N) about $300 million, and Exxon Mobil (XOM.N) $800 million.

 Utilities are complaining of price gouging and of unwarranted supply cancellations.
 The Federal Energy Regulatory Commission is reviewing gas and power markets for potential market manipulation.